 DIY Clothes For Spring and Summer Style On A Budget

-These DIY clothes will make a great addition to your closet.
-They’re versatile, practical, and can be dressed up or down, depending on the occasion.
+These easy DIY clothes ideas will make a great addition to your closet.
+They’re versatile, practical, and can be dressed up or down depending on the occasion.

 1. Men's Shirt To Lace Top Refashion

 Then, stitch the seams of the armhole edges.
 From there, you can then attach your lace detail.

 Put a romantic feel to a top with some lace capped sleeves.
 First, steam iron the lace trimmings.

 Then, position each of the lace trimmings on either side of the top's shoulders.
 Pin these in place and sew.

 DIY old clothes into new fashion trends to kickstart your crafting with some upcycling.
 Transform an old shirt into a summery vest.

 Remember to pick a shirt 2 sizes bigger to have a flowy vest that skims your bottoms.

 This makes a huge difference in the way the top fits, as it instantly looks tailor-fit.